-As at 31 December 2018 the Group had \$6.9m of cash and cash deposits, which is sufficient to cover ongoing operating costs for the next 12 months from the date of signing the financial statements.
-Work has recommenced on the Group's Beetaloo Sub-basin asset, with the Group having entered Stage 2 of the work programme in August 2018, which has a Cost Cap of approximately A\$65 million.
-Costs above the Cost Cap would need to be financed by the Group in accordance with their 30% participating interest.
-Stage 2 of the work programme has only recently commenced, with drilling targeted for June 2019.
-As of 24 April 2019, the estimation of the final costs for Stage 2, and therefore the amount, if any, that would need to be contributed by the Group remains uncertain.

-The Directors and Management are confident that should further funding be required it can be raised through either an equity raise or debt funding.
-As at 24 April 2019 no such further funding has been raised and there can be no certainty that sufficient funds can be raised if required.
-This indicates the existence of a material uncertainty, which may cast significant doubt over the Group's ability to continue as a going concern, and, therefore, it may be unable to realise its assets and discharge its liabilities in the normal course of business.
-The financial statements do not include adjustments that would result if the Group was unable to continue as a going concern as the Board has a reasonable expectation that the Group will have adequate resources to continue in operational existence for the foreseeable future.
-For this reason, the Board continues to adopt the going concern basis in preparing this financial information which assumes the Group will be able to meet its liabilities as they fall due for the foreseeable future.
+It was noted in the MD&A for the year ended 31 December 2018 ("2018 MD&A") the Group's cash and cash deposits were sufficient to cover ongoing operating costs for the 12 months from the date of signing the 2018 year-end financial statements.
+Work had recommenced on the Group's Beetaloo Sub-basin asset in the Northern Territory Australia, with the Group having entered Stage 2 of the work programme, with a Cost Cap of approximately A\$65 million, and costs above the Cost Cap to be financed by the Group in accordance with their 30% participating interest.
+It was further noted that the Directors and Management were confident that should funding be required it could be raised through either an equity raise or debt funding.
+As at the date of the 2018 MD&A no such further funding had been raised and there was no certainty that sufficient funds could be raised if required, indicating the existence of a material uncertainty, which could cast significant doubt over the Group's ability to continue as a going concern, being unable to realise its assets and discharge its liabilities in the normal course of business.
+The 2018 financial statements did not include adjustments that would result if the Group was unable to continue as a going concern as the Board had a reasonable expectation that the Group would have adequate resources to continue in operational existence for the foreseeable future.
+For this reason, the Board continued to adopt the going concern basis in preparing the financial information for the year ended 31 December 2018.